jprevo/canard-break/README.md

 > OK

 Add a new button to add a note, that will display a textarea where the user can leave a note.
 The content of the note should be save in localStorage and displayed back the user returns.

+> OK

+Make sure the note reacts to dark and light mode, right now in dark mode it is displayed white on white

+> OK

+Move any color or raw style to a css stylesheet

+> OK